First Order Logic on Pathwidth Revisited Again

 The result we obtain is, therefore, in a sense best possible and fills a natural gap in our knowledge regarding FO model checking for a well-studied graph width.
 Beyond filling this gap, the fact that we are able to give a positive answer to this question and obtain an algorithm with ``good'' dependence on the formula is interesting, and perhaps even rather striking, for several reasons.
-First, in many cases in this domain, it is impossible to obtain an elementary dependence on $q$, no matter how much we are willing to sacrifice on our dependence on the graph width, as demonstrated by the fact that the lower bounds of \cref{tab:state} apply for classes with the smallest possible width (trees and caterpillars).
-Second, even though FO seems much weaker than MSO in general, the complexities of model checking the two logics seem to be similar (that is, at most one level of exponentiation apart) for most parameters (we review some further examples below).
+First, in many cases in this domain, it is impossible to obtain an elementary dependence on $q$, no matter how much we are willing to sacrifice on our dependence on the graph width, as demonstrated by the fact that the lower bounds of Table~\ref{tab:state} apply for classes with the smallest possible width (trees and caterpillars).
+Second, even though FO logic seems much weaker than MSO logic in general, the complexities of model checking the two logics seem to be similar (that is, at most one level of exponentiation apart) for most parameters (we review some further examples below).
 Indeed, a main contribution of \cite{Gajarsky15} was to prove that for graphs of bounded tree-depth, the two logics are actually equivalent.
-It is therefore somewhat unusual (for this context) that for pathwidth FO has quite different complexity from MSO logic.
-Third, even though treewidth and pathwidth are arguably the two most well-studied graph widths in parameterized complexity, by and large the complexities of the vast majority of problems are the same for both parameters (for more information on this, see \cite{Belmonte0LMO20} which only recently discovered the first example of a natural problem separating the two parameters).
+It is therefore somewhat unusual (for this context) that for pathwidth FO logic has quite different complexity from MSO logic.
+Third, even though treewidth and pathwidth are arguably the two most well-studied graph widths in parameterized complexity, by and large the complexities of the vast majority of problems are the same for both parameters in the sense that problems solvable in time $f(\pw)n^{O(1)}$ are typically also solvable in time $f(\tw)n^{O(1)}$ for the same function $f$ (for more information on this, see \cite{BelmonteKLMO22} which only recently discovered the first example of a natural problem separating the two parameters).